min2ha/ukwa-site/content/target/70471/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: NHS managers warn about impact of no deal

 NHS Providers, a group representing hospitals and ambulance services in England warned of a lack of "contingency planning" to deal with the impact of a no-deal Brexit on the health service in a leaked email seen by the BBC..